Networks-it-uc3m/L2S-M_dev/descriptors/README.md

 ip addr add 192.168.12.1/30 dev net1
 ```

-**WARNING:**  You must have the "[NET_ADMIN]" capabilities enabled for your pods to modify interface status and/or ip addresses.
-If not, do so by adding the following code to the securityContext of your pod in the descriptor:
+**WARNING:**  You must have the "[NET_ADMIN]" capabilities enabled for your pods to allow the modification of interfaces status and/or ip addresses.
+If not, do so by adding the following code to the *securityContext* of your pod in the descriptor:
 ```yaml
 securityContext:
   capabilities: